abudaan/WebMIDIAPI_es6/README.md

 - [list_devices](http://abudaan.github.com/WebMIDIAPIShim_es6/examples/list_devices) simple listing of all MIDI devices
 - [routing_1](http://abudaan.github.com/WebMIDIAPIShim_es6/examples/routing_1) example that lets you route MIDI inports to MIDI outports
 - [routing_2](http://abudaan.github.com/WebMIDIAPIShim_es6/examples/routing_2) same routing example with slightly different code
-- [nodejs](http://abudaan.github.com/WebMIDIAPIShim_es6/examples/nodejs) example of using the shim with Nodejs
+- [nodejs](http://abudaan.github.com/WebMIDIAPIShim_es6/examples/nodejs) example of using the polyfill with Nodejs

-####Building the shim
+####Building the polyfill

-The shim is written in es6 so you need to transpile it before it can run in a browser.
+The polyfill is written in es6 so you need to transpile it before it can run in a browser.
 You can find the es6 files in the /src folder.
-If you change something in the es6 files, you need to build the shim again.
+If you change something in the es6 files, you need to build the polyfill again.
 To do this, you need to have [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.org/) installed.

 Then install the project dependencies using: